-At TEDX we publish scientific reviews, commentaries, and original research.
-Many of our publications are conducted in collaboration with other scientists.
-We use our expertise to answer important research questions and support informed decision making.
+At TEDX we published scientific reviews, commentaries, and original research.
+Many of our publications were conducted in collaboration with other scientists.
+We used our expertise to answer important research questions and support informed decision making.
 Our work is used by government and non-government organizations to protect health by reducing harmful chemicals in our indoor and outdoor environments, and the womb.

 PFAS health effects database: protocol for a systematic evidence map

 Pelch KE, Reade A, Wolffe TAM, Kwiatkowski CF. 2019.
 Environment International 130. doi:10.1016/j.envint.2019.05.045.